GraphiteEditor/Graphite/README.md

 [Vue.js](https://vuejs.org/) is the web frontend framework initially used for building Graphite's user interface.
 This means, for the moment, Graphite will only run in a browser using Rust code compiled to [WebAssembly](https://webassembly.org/) (via [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen)).
 This web-based GUI is intended to be rewritten in a native Rust GUI framework once that ecosystem matures or the project has engineering resources to write a tailor-made GUI framework for Graphite's needs.
 Development initially began by writing a custom GUI system throughout 2020, but slow progress led to the decision of shelving it in lieu of a temporary web-based GUI.

 [WebGPU](https://gpuweb.github.io/gpuweb) (via the [WGPU Rust library](https://wgpu.rs)) will be used as the graphics API for GPU-accelerated rendering because it is modern, portable, and safe.
 It makes deployment on the web and native platforms easy while ensuring consistent cross-platform behavior.
 Shaders will be written in [Rust GPU](https://github.com/EmbarkStudios/rust-gpu) to keep the codebase in a consistent language.
-Graphite 0.1 and 0.2 are relying on web browsers' built-in SVG rendering capabilities before work begins building Graphite's sophisticated render engine, Charcoal.
+Early Graphite releases are relying on web browsers' built-in SVG rendering capabilities before work begins building Graphite's sophisticated render engine.